hpgavin/multivarious/README.md

     echo $env:PYTHONPATH   # Windows
     echo $PYTHONPATH       # macOS and linux
     ```
     If the terminal shows that your PYTHONPATH is set as indended, it has worked.

-    Alternatively, in Windows you may set PYTHONPATH through the Control Panel. <br>
-    If you put multivarious in a Code folder on your Desktop:  <br>
-    Control Panel > search for ...
-User envonment variables ...  and add:
-    ```powershell
-    PYTHONPATH | "C:\Users\my_user_name\Desktop\Code\multivarious/"
-    ```
-    Change "my_user_name" to your computer login ID. <br>
-    Change the path to match the multivarious installation directory on your computer. <br>
+    VS Code will now find multivarious without the need for a .env file.